markboulton/child-phone-contract/child-phone-contract.md

 ## Three strikes

 - We will operate a three strikes and out policy.
 Any breach of this agreement will result in a warning.
-After three warnings, the phone will be removed and the contract terminated.
+After three warnings, the phone will be confiscated for 24 hours.